micropython/micropython/ports/linux-kernel/README.rst

 Using it
 --------

 The exposed interface is a Python REPL.
-After being loaded, the module creates a server listening on ``0.0.0.0:9999``.
+After being loaded, the module creates a server listening locally.
+The default address the server binds on is ``0.0.0.0:9999``.
+If you want to change the default (in order to restrict access on a specific network interface, or if you just want to change the port) you can pass ``server_addr=ip:port`` when calling ``insmod``, for example ``insmod mpy.ko server_addr=127.0.0.1:1234``.
+For further access restriction you can use ``iptables`` to filter access on the bound port.

 The following ``socat`` command will start a full interactive shell: